 If the technical product owner is unavailable, someone from the team should take the lead in planning and product mapping.
 But, note that this may affect the team’s ability to deliver output in the short term.

 2. Customer Liaison

 While some customers may be tech-savvy, most are not.
 One thing is sure—all of them want their products to work.
-Aside from the product owner, someone in the team should act as a customer advocate.
+Aside from the product owner, someone on the team should act as a customer advocate.

 A customer advocate is responsible for communicating with customers—to thoroughly understand their needs, explain jargon, and provide solutions to tech problems.
 Moreover, they provide realistic information so customers are aware of what a product can and can’t do.

 That said, the technical product owner serves as the bridge between the Agile team and customers.
-They take part in the Sprint regular inspection, fix issues, and inform its progress to customers.
+They take part in the sprint regular inspection, fix issues, and inform its progress to customers.

 3. Technical Consultant

 Generally, technical product owners work alongside product owners.
 But their role is not limited to that.
 They, too, act as technical consultants to stakeholders like business owners, product managers, Scrum Masters, and members from other teams.